 Engineering is a team sport.
 Teams can produce larger outcomes than individuals so we optimize for the team.

 Confidence means we know that our product is working and will continue to work in the future.
 This means putting in the work to write tests, build in telemetry and alerting, and define and monitor KPIs.
 Safety means that our customers’ informed expectations of our system are correct.
 There is no safety without confidence.

 Speed over Perfection

 Once we achieve aimed-for business value and the project is safe and accessible to the team, we ship, even if there’s more we’d like to do.
 If it feels perfect, we wasted time.

 We cannot allow decision-making to slow us down.
 We must ensure we can make clear, quick decisions so that we can move to action.

-From day one Redox has been a firm believer that the future of work is remote.
-We’ve worked hard to build an organization that not only allows but celebrates remote work.
-To learn more about our remote culture check out our co-founder and CTO James Lloyd’s interview here.
-There’s a lot of good information about Redox but the remote conversation starts at 4:55.
+From day one Redox has been a firm believer that the future of work is distributed.
+We’ve worked hard to build an organization that not only allows but celebrates distributed work.
+To learn more about our distributed culture check out our co-founder and CTO James Lloyd’s interview here.
+There’s a lot of good information about Redox but the distributed conversation starts at 4:55.